JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 Now a [planning committee briefing](http://moderngov.southwark.gov.uk/documents/s88488/Report%20Mortgagee%20in%20possession%20S106%20clause-%20Malt%20Street%20redevelopment.pdf) reveals that this affordable housing is at _'risk'_  because Berkeley intends to mount an appeal that will reopen the question of the viability of the scheme.
 To prevent this from happening, the briefing recommends that Southwark approve an unprecedented clause in its planning agreement with Berkeley that could see all the affordable housing lost, should Berkeley's development partner, Peabody (link), hit financial trouble.

 Peabody had its own planning permission for a development next door to Malt St - Nyes Wharf - but sold this to Berkeley, uniting the two developments.
-Together the two sites will deliver 1,569 new homes, of which 581 will be affordable (359 at social rent and 222 shared-ownership), delivered by Peabody.
+Together the two sites will deliver 1,569 new homes, with 40% sffordable housing - 359 at social rent and 222 shared-ownership - delivered by Peabody.

 ## Why a Mortgagee in Possession (MIP) clause matters